turingschool/try-turing/info-fe-be-fs/what-is-be/index.md

 - Manipulating, analyzing, and/or calculating data
 - Making sure data can be retrieved quickly and easily

+## Information Management

+In the above example, the User is looking for a Vet Hospital.
+As the User, we don't want all the VCAs that exist, we only want the ones near us or in a specific location.

+Once we enter our zip code and hit *Enter*, another request is sent to the Back End, the server.
+The Back End Developer will take that zip code and compare it to the locations in the database, returning only the VCA offices within a certain radius of the given zip code.

+How to gather the matching data and how to send that data back are a few of the problems Back End Developers work on.

 ## What technologies are used on the Back End?